Constitution and Bylaws of The United Societies

 The name of this society shall be the: Name of The United Societies (TUS).

 The United Societies is a not-for-profit internet based benevolence organization dedicated to human advancement and natural peace.

 This society shall be non-political and non-sectarian in all of its relationships.

 The society shall maintain a charter in the state of Hawaii as a not-for-profit organization.

-All persons interested in human advancement and/or social peace shall be eligible for membership subject to the approval of the Grand Council – Board of Directors.
+All persons interested in human advancement and/or natural peace shall be eligible for membership subject to the approval of the Grand Council – Board of Directors.
 Applicants must be willing to abide by the Constitution and By-Laws, and must maintain an interest in the activities of the T.U.S..

 There shall be the following officers elected every four (4) years: President, Vice-President, Treasurer, Recording Secretary, Corresponding Secretary, and Sergeant-at-arms by the Grand Council.